Car careens onto central Hastings footpath - NZ Herald

 A car has overturned and careened over a footpath and hit a building in Hastings.

-The crash happened just after 12.10pm on Sunday on a corner near the intersections of Karamu Rd and Queen St East.
+The crash happened just after 12.10pm on Sunday near the intersection of Karamu Rd and Queen St East.

 Police, fire rescue crews and ambulance staff were soon at the scene.